Pionono: Philippines

-In the Philippines, pionono is more commonly spelled as pianono.
-It is a rolled sponge cake and is more accurately a type of jelly roll.
-It consists of a layer of pastry made from eggs, sugar, and sifted flour baked in a sheet.
-Once cooled, jelly or other types of filling is spread over the pastry.
+In the Philippines, pionono is more commonly spelled as pianono and is a rolled sponge cake (more accurately, a type of Swiss roll).
+A layer of sheet cake made from eggs, sugar, and sifted flour is baked and cooled, then jelly or other fillings are spread on top.
 It is then rolled from one end to the other.
-Its most common traditional filling is simply sugar and butter (or margarine), similar to the other forms of the Filipino mamón (sponge cakes).
-Modern versions, however, are commonly frosted and can include a variety of fillings.
+The most common traditional filling is mixed sugar and butter (or margarine), similar to other forms of the Filipino mamón (sponge cakes).
+Modern versions are commonly frosted may have a variety of fillings.
+A derivative is called Brazo de Mercedes.